Jean28518/peachOS/README.md

 - (Easy integration of windows VMs)

 ## How to setup peachOS for now (in development)
-- Install newest Ubuntu Desktop LTS version (tested for 20.04 of 22.04)
+- Install newest Ubuntu Desktop LTS version (tested for 20.04 of 22.04) (Choose minimal installation)
 - Install the files of this repo.
 - Run /usr/lib/peach/update.sh